 Some of the Company's direct competitors and indirect competitors may have significantly more resources to direct toward developing and patenting new technologies.
-It is possible that the Company's competitors will develop and patent equivalent or superior engine technologies and other products that compete with the Company's products.
+It is possible that the Company's competitors will develop and patent equivalent or superior engine and motor technologies and other products that compete with the Company's products.
 They may assert these patents against the Company and the Company may be required to license these patents on unfavourable terms or cease using the technology covered by these patents, either of which could harm the Company's competitive position and may materially adversely affect its business, results of operation or financial condition.

-Additionally, the Company is currently a defendant in a patent proceedings relating to its snowmobiles and PWCs, and similar actions could be introduced by others.
-If the Company is unsuccessful in its defense of any of these actions, there could be material adverse consequences including payment of monetary damages, licensing of patents on unfavourable terms, limitations on its ability to use certain technology and removal of desirable features from the Company's products.
-Even if the Company is able to defeat such claims, the allegation that it is infringing on others' intellectual property rights could harm its reputation and cause it to incur significant costs in connection with its defense of these actions.
+Additionally, the Company has been and could in the future be a defendant in patent proceedings or similar actions and if it is unsuccessful in its defense of any of these actions, there could be material adverse consequences including payment of monetary damages, licensing of patents on unfavourable terms, limitations on its ability to use certain technology and removal of desirable features from the Company's products.
+Even if the Company was able to defeat such claims, the allegation that it is infringing on others' intellectual property rights could harm its reputation and cause it to incur significant costs in connection with its defense of these actions.
 Also, from time to time, third parties have challenged, and may in the future try to challenge, the Company's trademark rights and branding practices.
 The Company may be required to institute or defend litigation to enforce its trademark rights, which, regardless of the outcome, could result in substantial costs and diversion of resources and could have a material adverse effect on the Company's business, results of operations or financial condition.
 If the Company loses the use of a product name, its efforts spent building that brand will be lost and it will have to rebuild a brand for that product, which it may or may not be able to do.

-The Company may not be able to successfully execute its manufacturing strategy
+The Company may not be able to successfully execute its manufacturing strategy or to meet customer demand as a result of manufacturing capacity constraints

 One of the priorities of the strategic plan established by management consists of sustained efforts in the areas of cost reduction and operational efficiencies.
 This priority aims in part at leveraging the strength of the Company's established manufacturing centers.
-In addition, in order to help the Company respond to ongoing changes in the market place and reduce inventory across the supply chain, the Company's cost reduction and operational efficiencies efforts also focus on further implementing model mix production on its assembly lines, which allows the Company to produce a greater range of models on a weekly and daily basis, without expensive set-up costs or production downtime.
-The Company's ability to respond to customers in a cost-effective manner.
+In addition, in order to help the Company respond to ongoing changes in the market place and reduce inventory across the supply chain, the Company's cost reduction and operational efficiencies efforts focus on further implementing model mix production on its assembly lines, which allows the Company to produce a greater range of models on a weekly and daily basis, without expensive set-up costs or production downtime.
+The Company believes that flexible manufacturing is the key element to enable improvements in the Company's ability to respond to customers in a cost-effective manner.
 The success of the Company in implementing this priority of its strategic plan is dependent on the involvement of management, production employees and suppliers.
-Any failure to achieve this cost reduction and operational efficiencies) in the Company's manufacturing facilities, could materially adversely impact the Company's business, results of operations or financial condition and its ability to deliver the right product at the right time to the customer.
+Any failure to achieve this cost reduction and operational efficiencies priority (including the anticipated levels of productivity and operational efficiencies) in the Company's manufacturing facilities, could materially adversely impact the Company's business, results of operations or financial condition and its ability to deliver the right product at the right time to the customer.